Skip to Site Header Skip to Main Content Skip to Footer

 Mastering Your Circadian Rhythm for Better Sleep

 You can’t see it, but it’s a 24-hour cycle behind the scenes that controls your sleep patterns.
-Known as your circadian rhythms, this natural cycle is generally guided by light-darkness and r promotes consistent and quality sleep.
+Known as your circadian rhythms, this natural cycle, often referred to as your body clock, is generally guided by light-darkness and promotes consistent and quality sleep.

 Circadian rhythms are common with almost all living things on the planet.
 Our bodies are guided by circadian rhythms, including our physiological processes and behavioral patterns [1].

 This is true for mammals, plants, and even microbes.
-The idea of natural internal rhythms connecting to the cosmos, including the spin of the earth, has long existed in ancient Eastern and Native American traditions.
+Ancient Eastern and Native American traditions long emphasized the idea of natural internal rhythms connecting to the cosmos, including the spin of the earth.

 Virtually all life forms…flies, fish, mice, and humans…exhibit circadian rhythms. (p.
 86) [3]